google/conscrypt/BUILDING.md

 described below.

 #### Java
-The build uses a version of Gradle which requires a __Java 11__ JRE to run, however to ensure backward compatibility Conscrypt itself is compiled with a __Java 8__ JDK using Gradle's recent Java toolchain support.
-At the least, you will need to install __Java 11__ to run Gradle, but if you do not also have __Java 8__ then depending on the OS, Gradle will try and install it automatically.
+The build uses a version of Gradle which requires a __Java 11__ JRE to run.

 #### Android SDK
 [Download and install](https://developer.android.com/studio/install.html) the latest Android SDK